Why refinance now?

 Step 2: Check if you have a fixed rate loan

-Let's say your mortgage is locked into an older fixed rate and now it's looking very high compared to better options on the market.
-You may be able to refinance to a new, lower rate – but first, you need to check what the cost of breaking your fixed rate loan will be.
+If you have a fixed-rate home loan, you may be able to refinance to a new, lower rate – but you need to check what the cost of breaking your fixed rate loan will be.

 To do this, contact your bank.
 As them for a break fee figure, if you leave your loan today.
 They'll quote you a figure that is valid for that day only, as the amount changes day by day, based on how much it costs the bank to "lose" your business for the remainder of the fixed period.

-Generally, the factors that impact your fixed loan break fee include:
+Generally, things that impact your fixed loan break fee include:

 - The time period left on your loan, for example 12 months remaining out of 3 years